gorenje/millieons.org/w/dealer.md

 ## Dealer

 ```
        Pickup the believer;

        I’ll make you a receiver;

        Your own personal dealer.
 ```

-This is of course an omage [Personal Jesus](https://en.wikipedia.org/wiki/Personal_Jesus).
-Pro tip: Even depeche mode said that the johnny cash version was the best.
+This is an homage (not to mention bastardisation) of [Personal Jesus](https://en.wikipedia.org/wiki/Personal_Jesus).
+Pro tip: Even depeche mode said that the johnny cash version is best.